What Is On-Page SEO? How To Optimize A Page

 - Aligned with user search intent.
 Part of creating and optimizing for quality content is also delivering on searcher expectations.
 Content topics should align with the search queries for which they rank.

-Beyond the keywords (topics) used in content on a webpage and how they're discussed, there are several "keyword-agnostic" elements that can influence a page's on-site optimization.
+Beyond the keywords (topics) used in content on a webpage and how they’re discussed, there are several “keyword-agnostic” elements that can influence on-page optimization.

 Those include things like: